francois-le-ko4la/docstring-to-markdown/README.md

 ```
 <pre>

-This function create the MyFile object with the file's path.
+Set path and create the object.

+if path is None        -> status = ExitStatus.EX_CANTCREAT
-if path = None then return None
+if path exists         -> status = ExitStatus.EX_OK
+If path does not exist -> status = ExitStatus.EX_OSFILE

 <b>Args:</b>
     path: The file's path.